Kakifrucht/HalfminerBot/README.md

   - !channelcreate
     - Create channels for users
     - Gives channel admin to the creating user
+      - Set group ID via config
     - Adds their username to the channelname
     - Sets the channel as temporary
-      - Stays for 3 minutes after leaving
+      - Stays persistent for set amount of seconds (config)
     - Sets given parameter as password
     - Detect if user already has a channel, automatically move user to his channel on join/chat/move
   - !help